rrovetto/Orbital-Space-Ontology-Project/index.md

 * Maritime & Emergency Response - credentials, training and experience available on request.

 ### History & Context
 Orbitology has fascinated me since my teens.
-In 2011 I thought of applying ontology to help with the orbital debris problem (1), after a space conference pr esentation in Colorado mentioned the need for more debris data-integration and sharing.
-My idea was to (a) facilitate data sharing/integration so that more actionable knowledge of the orbital space environment can be achieved, and to (b) ontologically represent orbital concepts and objects, while also exploring relevant philosophical questions.
-After a few years on a path away from my orginial love of space, I've wanted this idea to afford a return to it--by applying what I had studied so that I could continue my space education, and ideally finding a space career-path.
-This will be an example of how non-stem background and interdisciplinary studies can contribute to stem and enter the stem community.
+In 2011 I thought of applying ontology to help with the orbital debris problem (1), after a space conference presentation in Colorado mentioned the need for more debris data-integration and sharing.
+My idea was to (a) facilitate that, and to (b) ontologically represent orbital concepts and objects, while also exploring relevant philosophical questions.
+I've wanted this idea to afford me an opportunity to return to my original love of space--by applying what I had studied so that I could continue my space education, and find a space careerpath.
+Please help if you can.
 * I want my ontologies to be used by others
-* I want to help build ontologies for the space sector (orgs., agencies, academia or university projects, companies, etc.)
+* I want to help build ontologies for space orgs., academia or university projects, companies, etc.
-* I want to work in a team environment so that I can learn from professionals in the repsective disciplines (astrodynamics, astroinformatics, systems engineering, computer science, AI, ontology, etc.).
+* I want to work ideally in a team environment to learn from professionals in astrodynamics, informatics, systems engineering, computer science, AI, ontology, etc.
-* I want to learn any necessary skills and knowledge (e.g., coding, astrodynamics) through a studensthip, on-the-job, or employer-funded opportunity.
+* I want to learn any necessary skills and knowledge, e.g., coding, astrodynamics, through a studensthip, on-the-job, or employer-funded opportunity.
-But I need to find professors interested in this project (and departments/programs that'll accept my non-stem degree) so I can return to university for a PhD or other degree.
+* I have wanted to return to university for a PhD or other degree in order to complete this project
 <em> This is part of my hopeful vision for a future degree on an astronautics topic, and a career in space.</em>
-* I need professionals who see my potential, and would like to help me realize my project or give me the opportunity to work on a related project with them.
+* I need professionals who see my potential, and would like to help me realize this project, or afford the opportunity to work on a related project with them.

-Unfortunately, no opportunity has been forthcoming since project conception, despite appealing to many similar projects appearing since my publications.
-A stable environment with professionals to develop and implement my ideas sutainably is needed.
+Thusfar, no opportunity has been forthcoming, despite appealing to many similar projects appearing in universities and industry since my publications.
+I would like a stable environment with professionals and mentors to sustainably develop and implement my ideas. <strong>Please contact me if you would like to help. </strong>

-<strong>If you are interested in helping realize this project, please contact me.</strong>

 ### About Ontology
 <em>Related topics & Keywords</em>: metadata, artificial intelligence (AI), knowledge model, domain model, knowledge graph, semantic model, linked data, big data, open data, knowledge representation and reasoning, conceptual model.